 To plan a curriculum or a semester’s course of study, students should use the Catalog associated with the year they entered the College or any subsequent Catalog.
 It is the student’s responsibility to use this Catalog to outline course requirements in their curriculum and to inform the Registrar, in writing, of any change in catalog year.
 The catalog year may only be advanced; it may not be reversed.
 Degrees from accredited programs, or degrees that qualify students for certification, may require that students follow requirements subsequent to those in effect when the student matriculated.

-An academic evaluation (SageAdvisor) or progress (Student Planning) will also assist students with their curricular planning.
-An academic evaluation is a computer listing of course requirements for the degree program to which a student’s courses (completed, transferred, and in progress) are matched.
-Both the catalog year (see above) and the student’s major determine the requirements for graduation and the requirements listed on the academic evaluation.
-Students and academic advisors can easily identify the unfulfilled academic requirements as students progress through their program.
-Any student who believes that there is an error in her academic evaluation should bring that issue to the attention of the Registrar and resolve those discrepancies as early in their academic career as possible.
+My Progress in Student Planning assists students with their curricular planning and registration.
+My Progress is a listing of requirements for the degree program to which a student’s courses (completed, transferred, and in progress) are matched.
+Both the catalog year and the student’s major determine the requirements for graduation and the requirements listed in My Progress.
+Any student who believes that there is an error in their My Progress screen should bring that issue to the attention of the Registrar and resolve those discrepancies as early in their academic career as possible.

-Due to the rotation of some courses, a student should plan, during the first year with their advisor, a four-year sequence of courses that meets the requirements for the degree.
+Due to the rotation of some courses, a student should plan, during the first year with their faculty advisor (major), a four-year sequence of courses that meets the requirements for the degree.
 This plan should be updated each semester.
 This responsibility rests solely with the student.